Neo-Nazism: Hungary

 In Hungary, the historical political party which allied itself ideologically with German National Socialism and drew inspiration from it, was the Arrow Cross Party of Ferenc Szálasi.
 They referred to themselves explicitly as National Socialists and within Hungarian politics this tendency is known as Hungarism.
 After the Second World War, exiles such as Árpád Henney kept the Hungarist tradition alive.
 Following the fall of the Hungarian People's Republic in 1989, which was a Marxist–Leninist state and a member of the Warsaw Pact, many new parties emerged.
 Amongst these was the Hungarian National Front of István Győrkös, which was a Hungarist party and considered itself the heirs of Arrow Cross-style National Socialism (a self-description they explicitly embraced).
 In the 2000s, Győrkös' movement moved closer to a national bolshevist and neo-Eurasian position, aligned with Aleksandr Dugin, cooperating with the Hungarian Workers' Party.
 Some Hungarists opposed this and founded the Pax Hungarica Movement.

+In 2008-2009 four Hungarian neo-Nazis killed six Romanis and seriously injured five with guns, grenades and Molotov cocktails.

 In modern Hungary, Jobbik was regarded by some scholars as a neo-Nazi party; for example, it had been termed as such by Randolph L. Braham.
 The party denied being neo-Nazi, although "there is extensive proof that the leading members of the party made no effort to hide their racism and anti-Semitism."
 Rudolf Paksa, a scholar of the Hungarian far-right, described Jobbik as "anti-Semitic, racist, homophobic and chauvinistic" but not as neo-Nazi because it does not pursue the establishment of a totalitarian regime.
 Historian Krisztián Ungváry writes that "It is safe to say that certain messages of Jobbik can be called open neo-Nazi propaganda.
 However, it is quite certain that the popularity of the party is not due to these statements."

 However, since 2014 Jobbik has moderated into center-right pro-European conservative party according to multiple sources.
 The radical right-wing members of Jobbik disappointed with the more moderate direction defected and formed the Our Homeland Movement (MHM).
 MHM has been described as neo-fascist and they have celebrated the Arrow Cross nazis of the Second World War.
 In the 2024 European Parliament election MHM successfully secured representation, while the moderate Jobbik party failed to gain a seat.